Durjoysarker-swarup/Agri_RS_GIS_Project/phase_3_sar_foundation/01_Microwave_Remote_Sensing_Foundations/README.md

 ## 📌 Status

 This is an active, evolving learning log.
 Additional modules (e.g., scattering mechanisms, polarimetry, time-series analysis for rice monitoring) will be added as new folders following the same `0N_Topic_Name/` convention.

----

-## 📄 License

-Add your preferred license here (e.g., MIT, CC-BY-4.0) if you intend this repository to be shared or reused publicly.